 • Prevention and treatment of benign paroxysmal vertigo largely lacks sufficient evidence, though oral migraine preventive medications also frequently used.

 Historical note and terminology

 Wyllie and Schlesinger introduced the term periodic disorder of childhood in 1933, describing recurrent episodes of pyrexia, headache, vomiting, and abdominal pain in children (Wyllie and Schlesinger 1933).

 In 1964 Basser described benign paroxysmal vertigo of childhood as a variety of vestibular neuronitis (Basser 1964).
 In 1967 Fenichel reported 2 siblings who displayed the syndrome and latter progressed into classical migraine, suggesting that benign paroxysmal vertigo of childhood was instead a form of migraine peculiar to childhood (Fenichel 1967).

-As knowledge of childhood cephalalgia and its phenotypic presentation advanced, it was possible to observe stronger association of periodic syndromes with adult migraine with and without aura (Winner 2013).
+As knowledge of childhood headache and its phenotypic presentation advanced, it was possible to observe stronger association of periodic syndromes with adult migraine with and without aura (Winner 2013).
 Even though the majority of studies available rely on small case series, they have consistently shown a higher prevalence of migraine in children diagnosed with benign paroxysmal vertigo compared to the general population (Krams et al 2011; Batu et al 2015).
-Similarities between children with benign paroxysmal vertigo and children with migraine headaches with respect to social and demographic factors, precipitating and relieving factors, and accompanying gastrointestinal, neurologic, and vasomotor features supports this common background (Abu-Arafeh and Russell 1995; Russell and Abu-Arafeh 1999; Batuecas-Caletrio et al 2013).
+Similarities between children with benign paroxysmal vertigo and children with migraine support this common background with respect to social and demographic factors, precipitating and relieving factors, and accompanying gastrointestinal, neurologic, and vasomotor features (Abu-Arafeh and Russell 1995; Russell and Abu-Arafeh 1999; Batuecas-Caletrio et al 2013).